Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-- Cost of Goods Sold (COGS) and Expenses
+- Cost of Goods Sold, Including Warehouse and Distribution Expenses

 - Inventory Turnover Ratio